scanner-research/esper-tv/README.md

 ### Troubleshooting

+* **Cannot connect to the Docker daemon**: make sure that Docker is actually running (e.g. `docker ps` should not fail).
+On Linux, make sure you have non-sudo permissions (run `sudo adduser $USER docker`).
+On OS X, make sure the Docker application is open (should see a whale in your icon tray).

 * **Permissions errors with pip**: either run pip with `sudo` or consider using a [virtualenv](https://virtualenv.pypa.io/en/stable/installation/).

 * **`os.getcwd()` fails**: please file an issue w/ reproducible steps if this happens.
 Should only occur on OS X.